-Suggested Duration Activity and Description 20 minutes Learners will tests their assumption they made the day before of light usually being yellow or white.
-Learners will conduct an experiment on how rainbows are formed.
-Learners will place a white paper or sheet on the ground or a table.
-They will fill a glass with water and hold this against the sun - as the light goes through the glass of water it reflects a rainbow on the white sheet of paper
+Suggested Duration Activity and Description 20 minutes Test your assumption you made the day before of light usually being yellow or white.
+Conduct an experiment on how rainbows are formed.
+Place a white paper or sheet on the ground or a table.
+Fill a glass with water and hold this against the sun - as the light goes through the glass of water it reflects a rainbow on the white sheet of paper

 - Input: This is called the prism effect when different colors of light hit a prism, or an object with 2 sides that are not parallel, they leave at different angles (refraction) so they separate.
-Different colours of light have different wavelengths and therefore bend differently for example red turns slower and therefore appears on the top and violet turns faster and appears on the bottom - Learners will understand that sunlight has all the colours.
-They will paint over the reflected rainbow that is on the paper with colours and paints
+Different colors of light have different wavelengths and therefore bend differently for example red turns slower and therefore appears on the top and violet turns faster and appears on the bottom - Understand that sunlight has all the colors.
+Paint over the reflected rainbow that is on the paper with colors and paints

-• Learners will explore how light travels in straight lines.
-They will cut out a small hole in three pieces of cardboard or thick paper.
-Learners will place a torch/candle in front of this and see if the light travels through and is visible from the back.
+Explore how light travels in straight lines.
+Cut out a small hole in three pieces of cardboard or thick paper.
+Place a torch/candle in front of this and see if the light travels through and is visible from the back.
 These pieces will be put in a line one behind another and not in a straight line.
-Learners will explore that light can only travel through all three holes when the holes are in a straight.
-Learners will try and draw this experiment
+Explore that light can only travel through all three holes when the holes are in a straight.
+Try and draw this experiment